GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }
 }
 ```
 In Flutter, one way to achieve this is using buttons or touchable widgets which have `onPress` parameters.
-Another way is by wrapping widgets in [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) widget which can add event detection to any widget by just passing the function in the respective callback.
+Another way is by wrapping widgets in a [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) widget which can add event detection to any widget by just passing the function in the respective callback.
 ```dart
 // Flutter
 new GestureDetector(